 Enjoy sipping the best tequila in the world at locations like La Rojeña or Casa Sauza distilleries.

 Finally, this is Native land, and one site of interest is the archaeological wonder Guachimontones, circular structures that the Teuchitlán people created.
-The sites are culturally significant and unique to the Tequila Valleys.
+The sites are culturally significant and unique to the Tequila Valley.

-Stay overnight: Matices Hotel de Barricas is one of the most unique places to stay in Tequila!
-Their rooms are shaped like tequila barrels, and it’s located next to a factory that offers tours and tastings.
+Stay overnight: Matices Hotel de Barricas is one of the most unique places in Tequila!
+Their rooms are shaped like tequila barrels, located next to a factory that offers tours and tastings.

 Umbrella street in Tlaquepaque

-Tlaquepaque is conveniently located less than 10km southeast of Guadalajara, making it the perfect add-on to your itinerary if you’re visiting for a week.
+Tlaquepaque is conveniently located less than 10km southeast of Guadalajara, making it the perfect add-on to your itinerary if you’re visiting for a weekend.

 Tlaquepaque is an artisan town where you can find mansions turned into shops and galleries.
 The city is known for handicrafts, especially pottery, textiles, and handblown glass.
 It’s an excellent place to pick up authentic souvenirs from Mexico.